rajshah0904/Liquicity/README.md

-# TerraFlow
+# Liquicity

-TerraFlow is an autonomous finance platform that leverages stablecoins for efficient transactions and currency conversion, minimizing fees and delays in financial operations.
+Liquicity is an autonomous finance platform that leverages stablecoins for efficient transactions and currency conversion, minimizing fees and delays in financial operations.

 ## Features